50 Abandoned Houses That Are Begging to Be Restored

 This property likely held someone of noble class at some time.
 It’d be a real wonder if it got restored to what it used to be.
 Maybe they didn’t know these exterior paint colors that can boost your home’s value.

 This house looks like a scene from Little House on the Prairie!
 Imagine watching a storm roll in from the front porch if this home got fixed up.
-We would advise a trip to America’s favorite home improvement store.

 An abandoned beach house on the Gloucester shore in Massachusetts could be the perfect piece of property for a rehab project.
 Just make sure you’re cleaning windows like the pros if you’ve got a view of the water.